psychemedia/finn-resources/src/includes/lay_oisin_d_comyn.md

 He will teach the knowledge (*way*) [to] me with ease,
 And (I) will return safe back unto thyself."

 108\.
-N.— " Remember, O Oisin ! what I am saying,
+N.— "Remember, O Oisin! what I am saying,
 If thou layest foot on level ground.
 That (there is) not a coming for thee [ever] again for ever,
 To this beautiful country in which I am [my] self.